-Level II Acts of Misconduct Include Such Behavior as:
+Level II Acts of Misconduct May Include Such Behavior as:

-- Repeated violation of classroom or transportation rules under Level I - Cheating, plagiarism, or copying the work of other students, which includes failure to comply with test security procedures and use of cell phones and electronic devices during testing. - Leaving the classroom or school grounds without the permission of school personnel - Cutting class or skipping school - Possession of matches or other flammable materials - Inappropriate display of affection, which should be enforced equitably without regard to sexual orientation, gender identity, or gender expression - Posting or distributing unauthorized materials on school - Failure to abide by rules and regulations at extracurricular activities or at co-curricular activities such as field trips - Loitering in unauthorized areas - Use or operation of paging devices, including beepers, cell phones, electronic pagers, or any other type of electronic communication system, on school campuses or at functions during school hours.
+- Repeated violation of classroom or transportation rules under Level I - Cheating, plagiarism, or copying the work of other students, which includes failure to comply with test security procedures and use of cell phones, smart watches, and electronic devices during testing - Leaving the classroom or school grounds without the permission of school personnel - Cutting class or skipping school - Possession of matches or other flammable materials - Inappropriate display of affection, which should be enforced equitably without regard to sexual orientation, gender identity, or gender expression - Posting or distributing unauthorized materials on school grounds - Failure to abide by rules and regulations at extracurricular activities or at co-curricular activities such as field trips - Loitering in unauthorized areas - Use or operation of paging devices, laptops, cell phones, tablets, beepers, smart watches, or any other type of personal device with Wi-Fi or carrier-based internet connectivity on school campuses or at functions during school hours.
 Such devices may be used at a time and place as determined by the individual campus in coordination with the campus Shared Decision Making Committee (SDMC).
 In addition to disciplinary action, the unauthorized use or operation of paging devices will result in confiscation.
 The principal or another administrator will notify the parent and pager company of the serial number and of intent to dispose of the device after 30 days.
 A \$15 administrative fee payable to HISD will be charged if the device is claimed within the 30 days.
-Paging devices not claimed will be sent to Property Management for disposal.
+Paging devices not claimed will be sent to Property Management for disposal. - Possession of iPods, MP3 players, personal radios, or personal music devices at school, with final determination of the limits made at the individual campus level - Cafeteria disturbance - Profanity, vulgar language, or obscene gestures

-- Possession of iPods, Mp3 players, personal radios, or personal music devices at school, with final determination of the limits made at the individual campus level - Cafeteria disturbance - Violation of a school's mandatory school-uniform policy - Disruptive behavior on a school bus or at a school bus stop - Any other acts that interfere with the orderly educational process in the classroom or the school - Accessing materials and sites on the Internet that are deemed to be inappropriate by HISD - Sending or forwarding inappropriate email, including e-mail containing offensive language, untruthful statements, junk email, chain letters, or jokes
+- Violation of a school's mandatory school-uniform policy - Disruptive behavior on a school bus or at a school-bus stop Any other acts that interfere with the orderly educational - process in the classroom or the school - Accessing materials and sites on the internet that are deemed to be inappropriate by HISD - Sending forwarding electronic or inappropriate communications, including email containing offensive language, untruthful statements, junk email, chain letters, or jokes using HISD Information Technology resources or the HISD network and on personal devices/accounts if it is determined that the communications have a material and substantial interference with school activities or with the rights of students - Possession of pepper spray or mace